rafibayer/rafibayer.github.io/_posts/2023-02-26-macrofrick.md

 ## But wait, there's more!
 Not bad, but I know what you must be thinking, I promised you we'd get to under a second, and don't you worry, because that's where we're headed.

-While Rust is heralded for it's performance and safety, we can squeeze even more juice out of our compiler by forgoing the safety component.
+While Rust is heralded for it's performance and safety, we can squeeze even more juice out of our compiler by forgoing the safety aspect.
 Like other memory-safe languages, Rust provides automatic bounds checking on arrays.
 Unlike C, if you try to reach beyond the bounds of an array in Rust, you'll get a runtime panic, because the Rust compiler inserts instructions to ensure you're always indexing within the bounds of your array.
-Modern compilers and CPUs can make the impact of these checks nearly negligible, but if speed is the name of the game, we can forget them all together.
+Modern compilers and CPUs can make the impact of these checks nearly negligible, but if speed is the name of the game, we can forgo them all together.
+Maybe don't write any banking software with my brainfuck compiler.

 We'll add 2 more macros just to make our code prettier, they make use of the `unsafe` array methods `get_unchecked` and `get_unchecked_mut`.